 Table of Contents

-Accessibility and usability testing are essential steps in creating digital products that are both inclusive and user-friendly.
-While accessibility testing focuses on making websites and apps usable for people with disabilities, usability testing looks at how easy and satisfying the overall experience is for all users.
-Understanding the key differences between these two types of testing and how they work together can help developers and designers build better, more effective digital experiences for everyone.
+Accessibility and usability testing are essential steps in creating digital products that are inclusive and user-friendly.
+Accessibility testing ensures that websites and apps are usable by people with disabilities, while usability testing evaluates how easy and satisfying the experience is for all users.
+Understanding the key differences between these types of testing and how they complement each other helps developers and designers create better, more effective digital experiences for everyone.

 What is Accessibility and Usability Testing?

-Accessibility and usability testing are two major parts of building high-quality digital products such as websites, web apps, and mobile apps.
-These tests help ensure that everyone including people with disabilities can use the product easily, safely, and efficiently.
+Accessibility and usability testing are essential for creating high-quality digital products, such as websites, web apps, and mobile apps.
+These tests help ensure that everyone, including people with disabilities, can use the product easily, safely, and efficiently.

-- Accessibility testing is about making sure that people with disabilities can access and interact with digital content.
+- Accessibility testing ensures that people with disabilities can access and interact with digital content.

-- Usability testing checks how easy and satisfying it is for all users to use the product.
+- Usability testing evaluates how easy and satisfying the product is for all users to use.

-By performing both types of testing, you make your website or app more inclusive, compliant with regulations, and easier to use for a wider audience.
+By performing both types of testing, you make your website or app more inclusive, compliant with regulations, and easier to use for a broader audience.

 What is Accessibility Testing?

-Accessibility testing checks if your digital product is usable by people with different types of disabilities such as visual, hearing, motor, or cognitive impairments.
+Accessibility testing checks whether your digital product is usable by people with various disabilities, such as visual, hearing, motor, or cognitive impairments.

-It’s based on official standards like the Web Content Accessibility Guidelines (WCAG), which define rules for text readability, contrast, screen reader support, and more.
+It is based on official standards such as the Web Content Accessibility Guidelines (WCAG), which define rules for text readability, contrast, screen reader support, and other criteria.

 Goals of Accessibility Testing:

-- Allow users with disabilities to use your product independently.
+- Enable users with disabilities to use your product independently.

-- Improve inclusivity and equal access for everyone.
+- Enhance inclusivity and ensure equal access for all.

 What Accessibility Testing Covers: